gmeligio/terraform-provider-netparse/docs/data-sources/url.md

   # }
 }

-# The get the domain from the host
+# Then get the domain from the host
 data "netparse_domain" "example" {
   host = data.netparse_url.example.host
 }